miedlev/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

 This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.
+!

+### Kaggle Competition | Titanic Machine Learning from Disaster
+The sinking of the Titanic is one of the most infamous shipwrecks in history.

+On April 15, 1912, during her maiden voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
+Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.

+While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

+In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 #### Introduction